 An Italian doctor from Naples, Carlo Curzio, wrote the first detailed description of the health condition in the mid-1700s, approximately 1752 or 1753.

 He described the symptoms experienced by patients with sclerosis (although the exact term was still not in common use) as hard, wood-like skin, similar to that of a dry hide.
 This account was received with considerable interest among medical circles, particularly those in France and England.

-The patient, a 17-year-old female Patrizia Galiera, was admitted to hospital under the care of Curzio.
-Her symptoms included hardness of skin in various area, tightness around the mouth and hardness around the neck.
+The patient, a 17-year-old female Patrizia Galiera, was admitted to the hospital under the care of Curzio.
+Her symptoms included hardness of skin in various areas, tightness around the mouth and hardness around the neck.
 The skin felt cool, but there were few other notable symptoms.